Buried Alive II: Plot

-After Laura's funeral, Clint approaches Randy and warns him that Laura may not be dead, with Randy questioning who Clint is.
+After Laura's funeral, Clint approaches Randy and warns him that Laura may not be dead.
+Randy questions who Clint is.
 That night, after having a nightmare about his own past escape from the grave, Clint digs Laura up and believes that she is dead.
-His exertions on top of his already weakened condition cause a fatal heart attack, and he finally dies.
+His exertions on top of his already weakened condition cause another heart attack, and he dies.
 Laura wakes up and escapes her grave.
 She puts Clint's body in her coffin and buries it.

 She goes home to find Randy and Roxanne in bed together.
 Devastated, she intends to kill them with a spear gun.
-However, when she hears that Randy wants to have children with Roxanne, something he refused to do with her, she changes her mind, plotting a better revenge.
+However, when she hears that Randy wants to have children with Roxanne, something he refused to do with her, she changes her mind, plotting a different revenge.

-Over the next few days, Randy notices strange things in his home, including finding Laura's wedding ring, which had supposedly been buried with her.
-He has his wife's grave exhumed to make sure she is dead, but the authorities find Clint's body instead.
-Upon learning that the dead person is Clint, they then exhume Clint's grave, and find the remains of Joanna and Cortland, along with the money they got from selling Clint's business.
-Suspecting that Laura is still alive, Randy hastily buys a yacht, and he and Roxanne prepare to leave town.
+Over the next days, Randy notices unusual things in his home, including finding Laura's wedding ring, which had supposedly been buried with her.
+He has Laura's grave exhumed to make sure she is dead, but the authorities find Clint's body instead.
+Upon learning that the body is Clint, they then exhume Clint's grave, and find the remains of Joanna and Cortland, along with the money they got from selling Clint's business.
+Suspecting that Laura is still alive, Randy buys a yacht, and he and Roxanne prepare to leave town.
 As they are packing their luggage, Laura traps them both inside a tool shed by shutting and blocking the door with Randy's truck.
 She attaches a hose to the exhaust pipe and feeds it through the vent, knocking the two unconscious with the fumes.

 Randy and Roxanne wake up on board the yacht with all doors locked and sealed shut with screws.
 Roxanne sees Laura peering down through a skylight just before she blocks it off.
-Randy tries to save himself by blaming Roxanne, causing Roxanne to fire a flare gun at him.
+Randy tries to save himself by blaming Roxanne, causing her to fire a flare gun at him.
 When the yacht tilts, Randy realizes that Laura intends to sink it and bury them alive at sea.
 With the water pouring in through the open bilges, he tries to shut off the bilge valve, but she has broken it off.
-Reaching a storage room, they find a set of funeral clothes and a lifebuoy that says "R.I.P.
+Reaching a storage room, they find funeral clothes and a lifebuoy with "R.I.P.
 Randy and Roxanne" painted on it.
-Laura asks Randy why he tried to kill her, then blocks off the last vent and leaves in a motorized dinghy, pausing to look back and watch as the yacht disappears beneath the surface.
+Laura asks Randy why he tried to kill her, then blocks off the last vent and leaves in a motorized dinghy, pausing to watch as the yacht sinks.

 The next day, Laura visits Clint's grave, thanking him for his help.
 She then leaves town with Clint's dog Duke to start a new life.
-The last shot pans down through the water down to the seabed, where Randy and Roxanne hopelessly scream for help inside the sunken yacht.
+Meanwhile, on the seabed, Randy and Roxanne scream for help inside the sunken yacht.